togrue/highlightedWriter/README.md

 The colors are applied via ASCII escape sequences, so all terminals that recognize ASCII escape sequences are supported.

+##Example

-This code sets up the Highlighting, of all python keywords, comments, numeric-literals and most strings-literal types
+This code sets up the highlighting, of all python keywords, comments, numeric-literals and most strings-literal types
 ```python
 def _highlightedWriterTest():
   kwds = """ and       del       from      not       while     as        elif      global    or        with